-The Visit, a documentary by Danish director Michael Madsen, presents a scenario: aliens have arrived on earth, we know nothing of their intentions, only that they are here.
+The Visit, a documentary by Danish director Michael Madsen, presents a hypothetical scenario: Aliens have arrived on earth and we know nothing of their intentions, only that they are here.
 Madsen asks experts from the United Nations Office for Outer Space Affairs (this is a real office that exists at the UN), and other scientists, ethicists, government officials, and public relations personnel to explain how they would respond to this event.
 The result is a step-by-step guide for dealing with humanity's first-ever encounter with intelligent life from space.

 VICE: I guess the first thing to ask is why?
 Why did you want to make a movie about how humankind would respond to an alien invasion?

 Michael Madsen: I think that the greatest event for mankind to ever experience would be extraterrestrial life—to meet life from elsewhere.
 I think that would question everything that we hold to be true about ourselves and our particular place in the universe.
 In that respect, I think this is a unique scenario by which to explore something about human understanding and human self-perception and also, of course, ideally create a kind of a mirror.
 That's what I've been trying to do with The Visit.